-When a skirmish breaks out, order the game into rounds.
-Each character may perform one action in a round. actions are performed in the following order:
+When a skirmish breaks out, divide game time into rounds.
+Each character may perform one action in a round.
+Resolve actions in the following order:

 - Ranged attacks, in order shown on the ranged attack chart

 Characters performing the same action do it simultaneously.
 Characters do not have to decide their action at the beginning of the round.
-The referee should call out each action type in order, and announce which NPC’s will act.
+Call out each action type in order, and announce which NPC’s will act.
 The players may then announce if they are performing the current action.

 Attacks & Wounds #

 To attack an enemy in a skirmish, make a throw + relevant weapon skill.
-Add or subtract a modifier based on the weapon you are using.
-Modifiers are detailed in the melee and ranged attack sections.
 Use the hit location chart along with the lower die of an attack throw to determine hit location.

-PC’s can avoid a Wound by reducing their current luck by the impact of the attack.
-They may not reduce a Wound by paying a portion of the impact, nor may they reduce their current Luck to less than 0.
+PCs may avoid a Wound by reducing their current Luck by the full impact of the attack.
+They may not reduce their current Luck to less than 0.